groundhog-21/investment_portfolio_analyzer/README.md

 └── .gitattributes
 ```

-> Note: the `data/` folder is ignored by git, so these files are created locally when you run the notebooks.
+> Note: The `data/` folder is ignored by git.
+Files are generated locally when you run the notebooks.

 ---